MycoSci/mycosci.github.io/README.md

 # MycoSci Website

-MycoSci is a community-driven portal cataloging the fungal kingdom.
-The site is built with [Astro](https://astro.build) and styled using [Bootstrap](https://getbootstrap.com) for a crisp, NASA-inspired look.
-The former Starlight documentation theme was removed in favor of our own Bootstrap layout.
-Legacy markdown content remains in `src/content/` for future reference.
-Our new design will grow into thousands of dynamic species pages as we map over **100k** mushrooms with a trustworthy interface.
+MycoSci is building a comprehensive portal to catalog the fungal kingdom.
+The site uses [Astro](https://astro.build) and [Bootstrap](https://getbootstrap.com) to deliver a clean, NASA-inspired interface.
+Legacy markdown content remains in `src/content/` while the new layout will scale to thousands of dynamic species pages as we map over **100k** mushrooms.

+## Project Goals

+- Document a vast catalog of fungi with reliable taxonomy and identification info
+- Offer research, cultivation and community resources in one place
+- Encourage contributions of photos, notes and corrections from enthusiasts

 ## Development